Futuramistic/Transformer-ENGS106/README.md

 - inference.py: inference code

 ## References
--[Attention Is All You Need](https://arxiv.org/abs/1706.03762)The original paper of Transformer architecture.
+- [Attention Is All You Need](https://arxiv.org/abs/1706.03762)The original paper of Transformer architecture.
-+[nanoGPT](https://github.com/karpathy/nanoGPT)Andrej Karpathy's famous video tutorial on how to build a GPT model from scratch.
++ [nanoGPT](https://github.com/karpathy/nanoGPT)Andrej Karpathy's famous video tutorial on how to build a GPT model from scratch.
-*[Transformers from Scratch](https://blog.matdmiller.com/posts/2023-06-10_transformers/notebook.html)A clear and easy implementation of Andrej's video contents by Mat Miller.
+* [Transformers from Scratch](https://blog.matdmiller.com/posts/2023-06-10_transformers/notebook.html)A clear and easy implementation of Andrej's video contents by Mat Miller.